 COURSE CONTENT

-This course gives an introduction into the ethnography of East and Southeast Asia, with an emphasis on both classical and contemporary research interests related to that region.
-By focusing on kinship, personhood, emotion, sexuality and gender, indigeneity, capitalism and urban change, we will explore, amongst other things, the following set of questions:
+This course gives an introduction into the ethnography of East and Southeast Asia, with an emphasis on current research interests related to that region.
+The course approaches East and Southeast Asia from a transnational perspective, addressing the historical legacies (colonialism, Cold War rivalries, trade) and current trends (migration, displacement, environmental crisis) that have shaped and continue to impact social and cultural lives in the region beyond the framework of the nation-state.
+By focusing on mobility, boundaries, sexuality and gender, multispecies worlds, indigeneity, capitalism and urban change, we will explore, amongst other things, the following set of questions:

 How is relatedness produced in this part of the world?

-How does kinship get entangled with local memories of war (e.g. in Vietnam or Cambodia)?
+How does the gift economy and private life underpin the “formal” economy and state-society relations in China today?

 How is wealth being made in East Asian nightclubs, where men come to network amongst themselves, while women engage in the sexual and emotional labor that allows these connections to arise?

-What constitutes a person in Southeast Asia, and what can we learn about emotions by, for instance, studying small-scale highland groups in the Philippines?
+How does the state come to be formed in the everyday in Southeast Asia, and what can we learn about state power and resistance by studying small-scale highland communities?

 How does being indigenous become tied into contemporary resource struggles in Southeast Asia?